 Jesus, as my Great Physician, I ask you to lay your healing hands on my heart to begin my restoration, spirit, soul and body.
 I realize this may be a painstaking process and not quick, but I am willing.
 Lord, I believe that You came to heal the brokenhearted and I ask you to mend me.
 You came to heal everything, Jesus.
 Nothing is beyond Your reach.
 I know You are with me and will never leave me or forsake me.
 I ask that Your love melt the hard walls I have built to protect my heart from more pain.
 Melt my hardness, Lord and heal me with Your compassion and kindness.
 I want to really understand the depth of Your love for me.
 Holy Spirit, guide me in applying the medicine of scripture to every area of my life, in Jesus’s name, Amen.

 Prayer for Inner Healing from Ransomed Heart Ministries: http://www.ransomedheart.com/prayer/prayer-inner-healing

 Inner Healing Prayer Using Psalm 46 from Soul Shepherding Ministry: http://www.soulshepherding.org/2013/02/inne-healing-prayer-with-psalm-46/

-Next Friday, November 24 I’ll finish this series by sharing some specific ways Jesus redeemed my broken past.
-It’s one thing to know God is capable, quite another to tell of the different ways restoration manifests in people’s lives.
+Next Friday, November 24 I’ll post part three of this series by sharing specific ways Jesus redeemed my broken past.
+It’s one thing to know God is capable, quite another to discover the different ways restoration manifests in people’s lives.
 I love bragging on Abba and sharing what He has done!
 So — ya’ll come back now, ya hear?